microsoft/TypeScript-Website/packages/documentation/copy/en/reference/ESM Support for Node.md

 Node.js supports [a new field for defining entry points in `package.json` called `"exports"`](https://nodejs.org/api/packages.html#packages_exports).
 This field is a more powerful alternative to defining `"main"` in `package.json`, and can control what parts of your package are exposed to consumers.

-Here's an `package.json` that supports separate entry-points for CommonJS and ESM:
+Here's a `package.json` that supports separate entry-points for CommonJS and ESM:

 ```json5
 // package.json